arve0/ipynbcompress/README.rst

 So you have included an image with ``IPython.display.Image()`` and the file size of your IPython Notebook got huge?
 No problem!
-This package will resize images in your notebook and compress them as JPG or PNG.
+This package will resize images in your notebook and compress them as PNG or JPEG.
+Images are only resized if they are above the specified width.
+2048px and PNG compression is the default, which should give relative high quality images and normal sized notebooks.
+JPEG compression is nice if you serve the notebooks over the web (eg nbviewer) and prefer fast loading times.

 Installation
 ------------